oehm-smith/JStockMvn/README.md

 The original JStock is at [http://jstock.sourceforge.net/](http://jstock.sourceforge.net/).

 Another reason for creating this is for my new project [StockRS](https://github.com/oehm-smith/StockRS), which is purely a stock portfolio management service with a RESTful web services interface.
 It will be based on JStock.

+# Configuration
+* None at this stage excepting what is required by JStock

+# Running
+## Eclipse (development)
+* Run-As > Java Application and choose `org.yccheok.jstock.gui.MainFrame` as the main class (if this Run Configuration doesn't already exist).

+## Command-Line
+	mvn package
+	java -jar target/jstock.jar